-Coach Chris Scott described the victory as a ‘win full of merit’ post-game.
+In Chris Scott’s post-match address, he described last night’s victory against Brisbane as a ‘win full of merit’.

 Down two rotations after Mitch Duncan and Quinton Narkle were ruled out for the game at quarter time, the Cats found a way to steady the ship late in the second quarter just when the game was slipping from their grasp.

 Geelong’s leaders took charge with Patrick Dangerfield and Gary Ablett Jnr involved in the build up to Sam Menegola and Tom Hawkins goals, which cut the deficit to 10-points at half time.

 The Cats came out firing in the third term, piling on seven goals to nil in the quarter to setup a memorable 27-point win and move up to second on the ladder.